EzequielCaste/EzequielCaste/README.md

 I am a team player, motivated to learn, and an open-minded person.
 I'm always looking for new challenges and learning new things to improve my knowledge and give the best of myself in a job.

-Previously I have worked at [WIP-IT](https://www.wipit.net/) where we developed a web application used by recruiters across various countries.
-My main responsibilities included developing and testing new features for the application and their time estimation.
-Most of them were related to the UI of the app.
+Previous work experience: [Clevertech](https://www.clevertech.biz/) I have worked on their Internal Project where I helped to maintain an application based on React and Node.js that manages the entire Clevertech operation, including HR, projects, payments, developers, and leads.
+My role was to create new features for the app both on the front end and back end in addition to bug fixes.
+Technologies used: ReactJS, Redux Saga, Mongoose, MongoDB and ExpressJS.

 Contact me: ezequiel.caste@gmail.com